 Although many dogs are allergic to grains, grains are not the most common reason for doggy allergies.
 Research shows that specific protein allergies are more common in dogs than grain allergies.
 The most common allergies include beef, chicken, eggs, and dairy.
 Allergy symptoms include itchiness, ear infections, gastrointestinal problems, chronic gas or diarrhea, or sore feet.
-If you are thinking about switching to a grain-free diet because of these symptoms, you need to speak to your vet first to rule out other potential concerns.
+If you are thinking about switching to a grain-free diet because of these symptoms, you could do an at-home allergy test from EasyDNA but also speak to your vet first to rule out other potential concerns.

 Are grain-free foods safe for my dog?

 Yes, according to the most recent update from the FDA, grain-free foods are safe for your dog.
 There was initial concern that grain-free diets could be linked to the rise in DCM cases across the country.
 However, after much intense research, there is no causal link between the two.
 Research is still ongoing, but as long as the food you choose is AAFCO compliant and high-quality, grain-free foods are safe for your dog.